Skip to Main Content

 Workshop Information

-UW-Madison Libraries and Ebling Library are offering workshops on R programming for researchers.
-The intended audience is anyone at UW-Madison who is working with tabular research data (including graduate students, faculty, research staff, and undergraduate researchers) and would like to learn how to automate data processing using the R programming language.
-The content is based heavily on the R Ecology Data Carpentry content, but will cover useful skills for anyone working with tabular data.
+UW-Madison Libraries and Ebling Library provide workshops on R programming for researchers.
+The intended audience is anyone at UW-Madison who is working with tabular research data (including graduate students, faculty, research staff, and undergraduate students) and would like to learn coding skills for computational research using the R programming language.
+The content is based heavily on the R Ecology Data Carpentry lessons and will cover useful skills for anyone working with tabular data.

 Why Learn R?